trapacska/steplib-spec/README.md

 > Version format: `X.X.X` - (https://semver.org)

 Version is matching with the tag name in the step's repository that created for a release.
-Our tools relying on both version(git tag) and git commit as well, this is why it is important to not to move any tag on a step repository.
-In those cases the commit hash will be different than the original submitted in the release process.

 ## steplib.yml